 Many online courses include the opportunity to learn and demonstrate your learning with ePortfolios.

 To get started with your ePortfolio, you may need to learn to use an online tool: Mahara and WordPress are two commonly used tools.
-Though ePortfolio assignments differ from class to class, there are some time.
+Though ePortfolio assignments differ from class to class, there are some advantages to producing portfolios both for your classes, and to extend your professional learning.
+Eportfolios offer the following benefits:

-• By recording your learning regularly, you are able to show your growth as a learner and a professional over
+- By recording your learning regularly, you are able to show your growth as a learner and a professional over time. - Eportfolios allow you to show and reflect on your learning process.
+While other assignments focus on the final product, an eportfolio allows you to record reflections, weekly learnings, and to document the changes in your learning and practice over a semester.

-- Eportfolios allow you to show and reflect on your learning process.
-While other assignments focus on the final product, an eportfolio allows you to record reflections, weekly learnings, and to document the changes in your learning and practice over a semester. - The process of considering the content to include and the best way to present it is itself a learning experience.
-By consolidating your learning from different course activities and assignments, and applying your learning to your past experience, present personal goals, and future practice, you are engaging in meaningful life-long learning. - Eportfolios provide a record of your learning to present in applications for future study programs or employment.
+The process of considering the content to include and the best way to present it is itself a learning experience.
+By consolidating your learning from different course activities and assignments, and applying your learning to your past experience, present personal goals, and future practice, you are engaging in meaningful lifelong learning.

+· Eportfolios provide a record of your learning to present in applications for future study programs or employment.

-Developing your eportfolio might require you to develop new technical skills in Mahara or WordPress.
-For information on using Mahara, download this PDF quick-start guide.
+Developing your eportfolio might require you to develop new technical skills in FanshaweOnline's ePortfolio tool.
+For more detailed information on using Desire2Learn's ePortfolio Tool, please review this learner guide.

-- EPORTFOLIO - 1.
-Fenwick, T. J., & Parsons, J. (2009).
+^{1.} Fenwick, T. J., & Parsons, J. (2009).
 The art of evaluation: a resource for educators and trainers (2nd ed.).
 Toronto: Thompson Educational Publishing.